Moreh Responsibilities

 • Carries the DNA of Great Awakening into the local Assembly and makes sure it is fleshed out in every area

-• Oversees and supervises logistics of Assembly
+• Oversees and supervises logistics of the Assembly

 • Provide vision and support for Assembly staff and congregation